Ale-JRD/Trads/content/post/index-T1.md

 Inside the baskets— once again, Sacraments were packed in.

-「I see… before using their siege tower or ladders to send them up the wall, they intend to have those huge Sacraments cling to the wall and clear a “path” on top of the walls.」
+“I see… before using their siege tower or ladders to send them up the wall, they intend to have those huge Sacraments cling to the wall and clear a “path” on top of the walls.”

 Rinji’s words caused Lili to frown in frustration.

-「If that’s the case, they can skip the process of climbing the wall… And if they secure the top of the wall and create a “path”, it’ll make it easier to send the follow-up forces through the siege towers and ladders.」
+“If that’s the case, they can skip the process of climbing the wall… And if they secure the top of the wall and create a “path”, it’ll make it easier to send the follow-up forces through the siege towers and ladders.”

 Moreover, we would have to split our forces to deal with the Sacraments that breached earlier, which meant diverting some of our wall forces.

-「So they’re trying to shut down our defensive tactics… where we attempt to reduce the number of enemies climbing the wall as much as possible.」
+“So they’re trying to shut down our defensive tactics… where we attempt to reduce the number of enemies climbing the wall as much as possible.”

 Looking around, I could see that the soldiers on the wall were starting to get anxious.